-All Ahmadi Muslims with a bicycle in the nearby regions will be encouraged to cycle this last leg of the journey.
+All Ahmadi Muslims with a cycle in the nearby regions will be encouraged to cycle this last leg of the journey

 Total distance: 601 miles over 7 days | Total climbing: 39,648 feet (more than Mount Everest which is 29,029 ft in height)